jangcom/actdyn/README.md

         which are necessary to run actdyn.
         If you already have the license, please obtain T-Track files with axis=eng used, and name the tally files in sequential order.
-        Corresponding modifications should be made on the directory tree via the interactive mode.</code></pre>
+        You can specify the naming rules of the fluence files and their directory via the interactive input.</code></pre>

 <h1 id="SEE-ALSO">SEE ALSO</h1>